mhotan/DataSetExplorer/README.md

 ##### Running out of the box #####

-From the root directory (unix below but windows is virtually the same but with gradlew.bat)
+From the root directory command line:

 ```
 ./gradlew build && java -jar build/libs/dataset-explorer-[version].jar
 ```

+(unix below but windows is virtually the same but with gradlew.bat)

 Note: the name of the deliverable jar and version are defined in build.gradle